 Miguel Díaz-Canel: The man succeeding the Castros

-Cuban President Raúl Castro will step down from power later on Thursday almost 12 years after he first took over presidential duties when his brother Fidel fell ill.
+Cuban President Raúl Castro has stepped down almost 12 years after he first took over presidential duties when his brother Fidel fell ill.
 It marks the end of an era for Cuba, which has been ruled by the Castros since Fidel toppled the government of Fulgencio Batista in 1959.
 So who is the man who is succeeding Raúl Castro?

 Miguel Díaz-Canel may have had a relatively low profile when he was first appointed vice-president of Cuba's Council of State in 2013, but he has since become Raúl Castro's right-hand man.